-The finances of the GSSA have been examined in detail and the treasurer has give a thorough account of the state of affairs.
-The statements will be audited before sunmission to SARS
+The Finance of the GGSA has been examined in detail and the treasurer has given a thorough account of the state of affairs.
+The statements will be audited before submission to the receiver of revenue.

-At the Gala evening that took place on Saturday night, the guest speaker was the wel known former rugby player and commentator, Gavin Cowley.
+At the Gala evening that took place on Saturday night, the guest speaker was the famous Gavin Cowley.
 Gavin decided to research the Cowley family several years ago.
-Like a seasoned genealogist, he made it his aim to find detail at grass root level.
-His ad lib presentation, was received with interst and applause
+Like a seasoned genealogist, he made his aim to find detail on grass root levels.
+His ad lib presentation, was received with great appreciation.